Toggle Nav

 How to Help

-The three videos below are from our July 2015 trip to South Africa that included 10 days at the Amakhala Game Reserve where students helped with a rhino surgery and a white rhino mom and calf collaring.
-The first focuses on the Rhino crisis (some graphic content) whilst the second is an overview of the study abroad trip.
-Both were produced by students on the trip.
+The videos below are from our 2017 and 2015 study abroad trips to South Africa that included 10 days at the Amakhala Game Reserve where students helped with a number of animal procedures, including a rhino surgery and a white rhino mom and calf collaring.

 FWTXmagazineLogo_16